malthee/evolutionary-diffusion/README.md

 * 🛡️ Evading AI-Image Detection by optimizing against a [fine-tuned SDXL AI-Image-Detector](https://huggingface.co/Organika/sdxl-detector)
 * 🧭 Navigating the CLIP-Score Landscape for Prompt-Matching

-Goals: Augment the process of art generation, improve A-to-I ratio, explore possibilities of combination, optimize and automize.

 ## Try it out in Google Colab

 | Notebook                 | Link                                                                                                                                                                                                          |